ale-nsa-team/OmniVista-Smart-Tool/README.md

 The application doesn't have a setup project, as the idea is to provide something that the user just loads to their PC and starts using it without installing.
 When building a version for distribution (in release mode), you need to copy some of the contents from the /bin/release folder and add them to an archive file, to be sent to the users.
 The following files should be added to the archive:
-- ALE-InstallersToolkit.exe
+- OmniSwitch Smart Tool.exe
-- ALE-InstallersTookit.exe.config
+- OmniSwitch Smart Tool.exe.config
 - HtmlAgilityPack.dll
 - Microsoft.Bcl.AsyncInterfaces.dll
 - RenciSshNet.dll
 - oui.csv

-The user will then unpack this archive in a folder on their PC and launch the ALE-InstallersToolkit.exe application.
+The user will then unpack this archive in a folder on their PC and launch the OmniSwitch Smart Tool.exe application.

 Note that log files and some configuration options are saved in the user's %AppData% folder (normally c:\users\<username>\AppData\Roaming) under folder
-Alcatel-Lucent Enterprise/AOS Toolkit.
+Alcatel-Lucent Enterprise/OmniSwitch Smart Tool.
 Log files are under Log folder and configuration options are found in file app.cfg.
 The app.cfg may have the following entries:
 - theme (Dark/Light)